Experimenting with Googlebot

 ?>[/php]

-2 thoughts on “Experimenting with Googlebot”
+2 responses to “Experimenting with Googlebot”

 1. >- Gerry pointed out this can be optimised using De Morgan’s Law